Milnor Invariants and Twisted Whitney Towers: Proof of Theorem

 To prove Theorem~\ref{thm:Milnor invariant} we will first convert the order $n$ twisted Whitney tower $\cW$ bounded by $L$ to an order $n+1$ twisted capped grope $G^c$, as in Lemma~\ref{lem:twisted-tower-to-grope}.
-It will follow from an extension of grope duality \cite{KT} to the setting of twisted capped gropes, together with Dwyer's theorem \cite{Dw}, that we can compute the link longitudes in $\pi_1(B^4\setminus G^c)$ instead of $\pi_1(S^3\setminus L)$.
+It will follow from an extension of \emph{grope duality} \cite{KT} to the setting of twisted capped gropes, together with Dwyer's theorem \cite{Dw}, that we can compute the link longitudes in $\pi_1(B^4\setminus G^c)$ instead of $\pi_1(S^3\setminus L)$.
 Via the capped grope duality construction the iterated commutators determined by the longitudes will be seen to correspond exactly to the image of $\tau_n^\iinfty(\cW)$ under the map $\eta_n$.
 To preview the computation of the longitudes the reader can examine Figures~\ref{bing-hopf-example-with-tower} and \ref{bing-hopf-example-tower-and-grope-with-tree} which show the Whitney tower-to-capped grope conversion for $L$ the Bing-double of the Hopf link.
 It should be clear from the right-hand side of Figure~\ref{bing-hopf-example-tower-and-grope-with-tree} that the longitude for component $L_1$ is a triple commutator $[x_2,[x_3,x_4]]$ of meridians to the other components, as exhibited by the class $3$ capped grope $G_1^c$ bounded by $L_1$ and containing the order $2$ tree.
-It will turn out that as a consequence of grope duality the other longitudes also bound class $3$ gropes which correspond to choosing roots on the same order $2$ tree (although these gropes are not so visible in the figure).
+As a consequence of grope duality, it will turn out that a the other longitudes also bound class $3$ gropes which correspond to choosing roots at the other univalent vertices on the same order $2$ tree (although these gropes are not so visible in the figure).